react-dropzone/react-dropzone/examples/accept/README.md

 ### Notes

-Mime type determination is not reliable accross platforms.
+Mime type determination is not reliable across platforms.
 CSV files, for example, are reported as text/plain under macOS but as application/vnd.ms-excel under Windows.
 In some cases there might not be a mime type set at all.